jackocnr/intl-tel-input/README.md

 ## Theming / Dark Mode
 There are lots of CSS variables available for theming.
 See [intlTelInput.scss](https://github.com/jackocnr/intl-tel-input/blob/master/src/css/intlTelInput.scss) for the full list.

 As for the empty state (globe icon), the default version is dark grey, and we also provide a "light" version, that should work better with a dark theme.
 Alternatively, it's easy to [re-generate the globe icon](https://free-icon-rainbow.com/international-call-free-icon) in whatever colour you need for your theme.
-We recommend you download it in the highest resolution possible, and then scale the image down to the required sizes (20px wide for globe.webp and 40px wide for globe@2x.webp).
+We recommend you download it in the highest resolution possible, and then scale the image down to the required sizes (20px wide for the default version and 40px wide for the @2x version).

 Dark mode example (with screenshot below):
 ```css